 The toddler group deserves its own list!
 Here are the toddler-friendly activities near Waikiki, Hawaii.

 1. Waikiki Beaches

-Waikiki bay span 3 km and is divided into eight sections, each offering its distinct character.
-From Kahanamoku beach, where Hilton Hawaiian Village is located, to the other end of Kaimana Beach, Waikiki beach has more waves with a little steeper entry—followed by Kuhio beach with slightly easier entry with just a few waves.
-A break wall envelops Queens beach, and it is shallow with no waves.
-Perfect spot for the toddler group.
+Waikiki bay spans 3 km and is divided into eight sections, each offering its distinct character.
+From Kahanamoku beach, where Hilton Hawaiian Village is located, to the other end of Kaimana Beach, Waikiki beach has more waves with a little steeper entry—followed by Kuhio beach; it has slightly easier entry with just a few waves.
+A break wall envelops Queens beach, and it is shallow with no waves—a perfect spot for the toddler group.

 2. Hilton Lagoon

 Hilton lagoon belongs to Hilton Hawaiian Village, this vast open space by the ocean is available to the public to enjoy for free.
-Calm shallow water with some small fish for children or beginner swimmers to enjoy without worrying about the waves.
+It has calm, shallow water with some small fish for children or beginner swimmers to enjoy without worrying about the waves.
 The water is clean and a bit colder than the ocean.